N-Back Challenge Logo

 You may be familiar with instant button feedback from the onboarding process: If you failed your first attempt at either of our two tutorial levels, we turned on instant button feedback to assist you during your subsequent attempts.
 With instant button feedback turned on, each tap of the “Position” or “Sound” button will be accompanied by a green or red circle: green if the tap was correct, red if it was incorrect.

-Instant button feedback is particularly useful in helping you familiarize yourself with the dual n-back game mechanics — which is precisely why we use it during the onboarding process.
+Instant button feedback is particularly useful in helping you familiarize yourself with the dual n-back game mechanics.
 If you find yourself surprised at low scores after some of your rounds, consider turning on instant button feedback to learn where you are erring.
 It could be that your mental model of how the game works is slightly off.
 In that case, we encourage you to replay the tutorial (which you can do from within the Settings view), read our tutorial blog post, or, if afterwards you still have questions, reach out to our customer support.

 Instant button feedback is quite popular, and even some highly practiced learners refuse to play without it.
 Once you have a good grasp of the game mechanics, however, it’s arguably more likely to be counterproductive for your cognitive development.
 Indeed, it can be quite distracting to see a red circle in mid-round: Instead of focusing on the storage and manipulation of the visual and auditory stimuli, your mind may wander off and mull over your error.
 What’s worse, once you start seeing red circles, you might be tempted to give up on the round, which, due to the instant reduction in mental effort, will prevent you from gaining any cognitive benefits until the start of the next round.